zakird/wkhtmltopdf_binary_gem/README.md

 ## Extracting binaries

-Hints for extracting binaries from https://wkhtmltopdf.org/downloads.html (dpkg and rpm2cpio is available on Homebrew):
+Hints for extracting binaries from https://wkhtmltopdf.org/downloads.html (dpkg and rpm2cpio is available on Homebrew).

 Debian/Ubuntu